FIRST CHURCH OF CHRIST, CONGREGATIONAL

 Please come and be part of our new beginning at First Church of Christ

-as we welcome Pastor Walt and Ann into our faith community.
+as we welcome Rev. Walt and his wife Ann into our faith community.

 In his own words …